51ngul4r1ty/atoll-core/docs/SCRIPTS.md

 `test` - runs tests and enters watch mode
 `test:ci` - for running tests without entering watch mode
 `sync` - builds and publishes shared library code and links to it
+`gen:react-svg` - converts an SVG asset into a themeable React component (run the script for instructions on how to use it)